 Article V – The National Congress

-2. It shall convene monthy to approve policies, strategic direction, constitutional amendments and national platforms.
+2. It shall convene monthly to approve policies, strategic direction, constitutional amendments and national platforms.

 Article VI – Leadership And Officers / The National Congress.